olifrost/olifrost.github.io/_posts/2019-07-02-the-social-lamp.md

 We all know climate change is caused by leaving the lights on.

-Much like animal agriculture and cross-atlantic business flights.

-But still, some days I left the house and couldn't remember if the lights were on or off.
+But some days I left the house and couldn't remember if I'd turned them off.

 I didn’t want to go home and check – I might miss my work’s free breakfast.